pulse-framework/pulse/README.md

 | request.baseURL      | String  | null    | The base URL for making HTTP requests.                             |

 More will be added soon!

-## Primary Keys

-Because we need to normalize data for Pulse collections to work, each piece of data collected must have a primary key, this has to be unique to avoid data being overwritten.
-If your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a "model".
-More on that in the models section later.

 ## Groups